September 9th is National Teddy Bear Day!

 What should the participants expect?

 First and foremost, everyone can have a great time, no matter where you are!
 One of our sponsors created a “how-to” video, which explains 7 easy steps to participate.
-5K participants ($30 fee) will receive a finisher’s medal, OktoBEARfest t-shirt, goody bag, and certificate (shipping is available).
+5K participants ($30 fee) will receive a finisher’s medal, OktoBEARfest t-shirt, goody bag, and also a certificate (shipping is available).
 There’s also a 1K run for children ($15 fee), which gives them a finisher medal and goody bag.
-You can add an official Bears Who Care teddy bear, Bailey, to your registration, which will in turn provide teddy bears and books to three children.
-To be guaranteed all items, you must be registered by October 4.
+You can also add an official Bears Who Care teddy bear, Bailey, to your registration, which will in turn provide teddy bears and books to three children.
+You must register by October 4 to receive all of your items.

 Make sure not to miss out on other Authentic Florida events by following our social media pages!